jnozzi/cocoadev.com/markdown/CoreDataPrerelease.md

 Want to take your software design skills to the next level?
 Learn about Xcode's new design tools for object design and persistent object modeling.
 With these new tools you can view and edit a visual model of your object-oriented code in C++, Objective-C, or Java, and use the model to navigate your source base.
 Then, create an object graph of your application's object model, and automatically generate a schema for Cocoa's new Persistence Framework.

-Here's to hoping that it finally provides a replacement for General/EnterpriseObjectsFramework!
+Here's to hoping that it finally provides a replacement for EnterpriseObjectsFramework!

 ----